Python-PyQt/PyQt6-Docs/descriptions/QtOpenGLWidgets/QOpenGLWidget-c.rst

 Context Sharing
 ---------------

-When multiple `QOpenGLWidgets <https://doc.qt.io/qt-6/opengl-changes-qt6.html#qopenglwidgets>`_ are added as children to the same top-level widget, their contexts will share with each other.
+When multiple QOpenGLWidgets are added as children to the same top-level widget, their contexts will share with each other.
 This does not apply for :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` instances that belong to different windows.

-This means that all `QOpenGLWidgets <https://doc.qt.io/qt-6/opengl-changes-qt6.html#qopenglwidgets>`_ in the same window can access each other's sharable resources, like textures, and there is no need for an extra "global share" context.
+This means that all QOpenGLWidgets in the same window can access each other's sharable resources, like textures, and there is no need for an extra "global share" context.

 To set up sharing between :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` instances belonging to different windows, set the :sip:ref:`~PyQt6.QtCore.Qt.ApplicationAttribute.AA_ShareOpenGLContexts` application attribute before instantiating :sip:ref:`~PyQt6.QtWidgets.QApplication`.
 This will trigger sharing between all :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` instances without any further steps.

-Creating extra `QOpenGLContext <https://doc.qt.io/qt-6/gui-changes-qt6.html#qopenglcontext>`_ instances that share resources like textures with the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`'s context is also possible.
+Creating extra :sip:ref:`~PyQt6.QtGui.QOpenGLContext` instances that share resources like textures with the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`'s context is also possible.
 Simply pass the pointer returned from :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.context` to :sip:ref:`~PyQt6.QtGui.QOpenGLContext.setShareContext` before calling :sip:ref:`~PyQt6.QtGui.QOpenGLContext.create`.
 The resulting context can also be used on a different thread, allowing threaded generation of textures and asynchronous texture uploads.

 Note that :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` expects a standard conformant implementation of resource sharing when it comes to the underlying graphics drivers.
 For example, some drivers, in particular for mobile and embedded hardware, have issues with setting up sharing between an existing context and others that are created later.
 Some other drivers may behave in unexpected ways when trying to utilize shared resources between different threads.